15 Slavery

 Liberia in Dark Blue, on West African Coast

 Black Loyalist ex-slaves from Nova Scotia, who escaped to Canada during the American Revolution, founded a similar colony nearby called Freetown in Sierra Leone, but that later became a British colony.
 One of George Washington’s enslaved workers, Harry, who escaped during the Revolutionary War, ended up in Sierra Leone.
 During that war, Washington’s aide-de-camp Alexander Hamilton (future Treasury Secretary) tried to convince him to free all the enslaved to serve in the army against the British.
-Instead, the British beat him to it in 1775 with Dunmore’s Proclamation and got a few freed workers to fight for the Loyalists before they were mostly wiped out by smallpox.
+Instead, the British beat him to it in 1775 with Dunmore’s Proclamation and got freed workers to fight for the Loyalists before many were wiped out by smallpox.
+While 20k fought for Britain, ~ 9k enslaved Africans fought for the Rebels, with most serving longer tours of duty than Whites and some being freed after the war.
 For Washington, like many of the Founders, American freedom meant African servitude.
-If they’d freed enslaved workers to help win the war, they wouldn’t have won a country with a built-in unpaid labor force.
-To his credit, though, Washington manumitted his remaining unpaid workers in 1799.
-In America, manumission usually took the form of emancipation upon the owner’s death, similar to the aforementioned case of Jefferson’s cousin John Randolph.
+If they’d freed too many enslaved workers to help win the war, they wouldn’t have won a country with a built-in unpaid labor force.
+To his credit, Washington at least manumitted his remaining unpaid workers upon his death in 1799.
+In America, manumission usually took the form of emancipation after the owner’s death, similar to the aforementioned case of Jefferson’s cousin John Randolph.

 The first white abolitionist to eschew colonization and favor racial integration was William Lloyd Garrison of Baltimore and Boston.
 The launch of his paper, The Liberator, coincided with Nat Turner’s Revolt in 1831.
 The unflinching Garrison wrote that he “would not retreat a single inch, and I will be heard.”
 Heard he was.
 Garrison’s influence triggered local abolitionist societies across the country and, eventually, they united to form the American Anti-Slavery Society when 63 people signed onto Garrison’s goal of moral suasion (persuasion) as a way to convince slaveholders to repent.
 The society had tens of thousands of members by the mid-1830s.
 Garrison and lawyer Lewis Tappan, who’d worked on the Amistad case, sent pamphlets around the country, along with abolitionist sheet music, medals, emblems, bandanas, children’s books, and chocolate wrappers.

-At least the Grimké sisters, now in Philadelphia, joined the abolitionists and they continued to agitate under the direction of minister Theodore Dwight Weld (right).
-The Grimkés also got involved in women’s emancipation after arguments among abolitionists over whether it was appropriate for the sisters to take part.
+The Grimké sisters moved to Philadelphia, joined the abolitionists, and continued to agitate under the direction of minister Theodore Dwight Weld (right).
+The Grimkés also got involved in women’s emancipation after arguments among male abolitionists over whether it was appropriate for the sisters to take part.
 When Angelina married Weld in 1838, they used a black minister and denounced the husband’s authority over his wife in their vows.
 While Garrison’s tactics centered on non-violent, passive resistance, his religious conviction to end slavery presaged the more violent tactics of John Brown, who took Lovejoy’s death as a sign from God to crusade against slavery.
 We’ll hear much more from Brown in Chapter 18 on the Sectional Crisis.
-And we’ll hear more from Frederick Douglas in the Civil War as he helped push Abraham Lincoln into being an abolitionist himself and using black soldiers so that African-Americans fought for their emancipation.
+And we’ll hear more from Frederick Douglas in the Civil War as he helped push Abraham Lincoln into being an abolitionist himself and using black soldiers, so that African-Americans fought for their emancipation.
 Few of these abolitionists, white or black, realized that emancipation within America would come about so soon, during the Civil War of the 1860s.
 But for millions, the 1860s were too late.

 Optional Reading, Listening & Viewing: